Skip to contents

 Calculate the design based index of abundance:

-Biomass.fn() returns a list with the second element containing the design-based index of abundance.
-The design based index is calculated based on the defined stratas.
-The function writes a csv file inside the dir input location to a “forSS” folder.
-The function returns a list with the second element containing the design-based estimates by year:
+get_design_based() returns a list with elements $biomass_by_strata and $biomass, where the second element is the design based index of abundance aggregated across strata.
+If the dir function input is specified, the function writes a csv file inside the dir input location to a “forSS3” folder.

-Plot the coastwide design-based index of abundance for each strata:
+Plot the design based index of abundance for each strata without uncertainty intervals:

 Length composition data